QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-03-text-skills.md

 >**Note** You can find all of these Postman requests in the finished solutions directory in the collection export called **Azure Search.postman_collection.json**

-### Define the POST method.
+### Define the POST method

 1. Open the [Postman](https://www.getpostman.com/) application.
 If a dialog box opens, close it down.

 1. Click the **New** button, then select **Request**.

 1. For the name, type **Azure Search**

 1. For the collection, create a new collection called **Azure Search**, then click **Save to Azure Search**

 1. In the new request, for the request type, click on the downward pointing arrow next to **"GET"**, and change it to select **"POST"**.

 1. In the text box that shows the words "Enter request url" type in the following information, replacing **[service name]** with the name of the Azure Search service you created:
       > <<https://[your-service-name].search.windows.net/datasources?api-version=2019-05-06-Preview>

 1. Click the **Headers** tab.
 On this tab is a table of that has three columns with the titles of KEY, VALUE and DESCRIPTION respectively, and a single row.

 1. Under the KEY column, in the first row, type in the following text **"Content-Type"**.

 1. Under the VALUE column, in the first row, type in the following text **"application/json"**.

 1. Under the KEY column, in the second row, type in the following text **"api-key"**.

 1. Under the VALUE column, in the second row, paste in your Azure search key.

 1. Click the **Body** tab.
 For the body type, select **Raw**

 1. In the **Request body**, you will specify the blob container name and connection string you created earlier to create a data source and load data into the data source as follows:

 ```json
 {